-My Blessed Mother was The First Disciple of Jesus, and she teaches me how to be His disciple too.
-In Luke 1:43 Elizabeth felt her son John the Baptist leap in her womb upon hearing Mary’s voice and said, “And why is this granted me, that the mother of my Lord should come to me?”
+Our Blessed Mother was The First Disciple of Jesus, and she teaches me how to be His disciple too.
+In Luke 1:43, Elizabeth felt her son John the Baptist leap in her womb upon hearing Mary’s voice and said, “And why is this granted me, that the mother of my Lord should come to me?”
 Instead of blogging about the experience of heaven meeting earth in her womb, Mary pondered all these things in her heart and accepted God’s will.
-This acceptance means that no matter what trials she would undergo in the future, she was ready to unite her suffering with her Son for the redemption of the world.
+This acceptance means that no matter what trials she would undergo in the future, she was ready to unite her suffering with her Son for the world's redemption.
 Moreover, because she suffered, she understands my burdens.
-By knowing my Blessed Mother, I have a prayer warrior in combat boots praying for me 24/7.
+Knowing Our Blessed Mother, I have a prayer warrior in combat boots praying for me 24/7.

 She has overcome the enemy and reigns with her beloved Son in Heaven.
 And she said in her last spoken words in The Bible when Jesus changed the wedding feast water into wine, “Do whatever he tells you.”
 John 2:5.
 She only always points to Him.

-Praise God for The One Holy Catholic and Apostolic Church which honors His Blessed Mother as much as Jesus does.
+Praise God for The One Holy Catholic and Apostolic Church which honors Our Blessed Mother as much as Jesus does.
 Through that honor, you and I have such a prayer warrior.